charliecalvert/CloudNotes/Prog272/Prog272Midterm2018.md

 ## Overview

+There are two parts to the Midterm.

+## Part One

+- Copy your version of the **Address Material-UI** assignment to a folder called **AddressMaven**.
+- Polish it.
+No errors, no warnings, all tests pass.
+- Get the addresses from a REST call to our Express Server.
+You will probably base it on **NodeRouteBasics**.
+Use **fetch** to make the call to the server.
+In **routes/index.js** create a route called **'/get-address-list'**.
+Use **respone.send** to send the addresses to the client.
+- Add three addresses to our **addresses-list** to bring the total to five.
+All the addresses may be hard coded directly into **routes/index.js** for now, if you like.
+Or do something fancier if you are so inclined.
+- Put two more buttons on the address page.
+Label them left and right or the equivalent.
+When the user clicks the right button, show the next record in the address-left, when they click the left button, show the previous record.
+Check for the beginning and end of the array and don't go beyond it.

+## Part Two

+- Polish your version of **AddressNative**.
+- Load your address-list from your server.
+- Put forward and backward buttons as in Part One.
+- For extra credit:
+	- Put your Express Server on EC2 running on Port 30026.
+	- Get the data for **AddressNative** from EC2.

+## OTHER STUFF TO DELETE

 The Goal is to add Material-UI to our application to gussy up the menu and give our app a more standard appearance.

 ![Git Explorer App Bar][ge-ab]